5GZORRO/issm/snfvo/README.md

 This folder contains the snfvos to be used by the project's use-cases.

 Snfvo is an Argo WorkflowTemplate that contains the transaction logic for a specific product offer.
-It should be defined with `instantiate` and `scaleout` entry points depending on the transaction type being used
+It should be defined with `instantiate`, `scaleout` and `terminate` entry points depending on the transaction type being used

 An snfvo is owned by a service owner (operator domain) and is related to a product offer by its name